codazoda/nolific/README.md

 First public release, which was posted on Show HN.

 ## Acknowledgments

+Nolific is currently written in [PHP](https://php.net) which is licensed under their own BSD-style license certified by the OSI.

+Nolific uses SQLite3 as a database backend to store your notes.
+SQLite3 is in the public domain.

 Nolific uses [HTMX](https://htmx.org/) which is distributed under the BSD 2-Clause License.